DeanIsseyegh/TheGymScraper/README.md

 # Running from the command line

 You can run the project directly from the command line/eclipse by sending it two arguments - 1. email 2. pin.

+# Technologies

+This project makes use of [JSoup] (http://jsoup.org/) to scrape data from TheGym's site.